 Bethlehem’s Nerve System

-How it Works
+How It Works

 So she came to me with the vision.
-I was excited and said, “Get all your information and ideas to me and we’ll take it to the C.E.
-Board.”
+I was excited and said, “Get all your information and ideas to me, and we’ll take it to the elder board.”
 Char Ransom put it on the agenda for March 16.
-Carla called all the neighboring churches, met with Elliot Park Neighborhood, Inc. people, conferred with school officials, and wrote a terrific proposal for how our church might minister to some of the 200 school age kids in Elliot Park Neighborhood.
+Carla called all the neighboring churches, met with Elliot Park Neighborhood, Inc. people, conferred with school officials, and wrote a terrific proposal for how our church might minister to some of the 200 school-age kids in Elliot Park Neighborhood.

-That decision was then sent to the third nerve center, the Council of Deacons, for approval.
-On Wednesday, March 25 the Deacons put their seal to the project.
+That decision was then sent to the third nerve center, the council of deacons, for approval.
+On Wednesday, March 25, the deacons put their seal to the project.
 Now the proposal comes to you for church action Wednesday, April 8 at 7:15.
-If you agree with the church boards the whole process will have taken less than a month.
+If you agree with the church boards, the whole process will have taken less than a month.

-One more thing.
-If God gives any of you a vision for ministry let’s pursue it.
+One more thing: If God gives any of you a vision for ministry, let’s pursue it.
 The nerve system needs the divine stimuli that comes through fingers and toes.